AMROrbit

 Scorecards

-The AMROrbit Scorecard is a pivotal tool designed to empower governments globally in the rigorous monitoring and management of antimicrobial resistance (AMR).
+The AMROrbit Scorecard is a unique tool designed to empower governments globally in the rigorous monitoring and management of antimicrobial resistance (AMR).
 The Scorecard presents a phase-space plot with resistance levels on the x-axis and the rate of change on the y-axis.
 Countries in the bottom-left quadrant display favorable AMR profiles, characterized by low initial resistance and a slow increase over time.
 The remaining quadrants identify countries where targeted interventions are needed due to rising resistance, high baseline resistance, or both.

 Surrogate Indicators